jezrael88/iengtests/content/scholarship/Full iEngtests Scholarship Program.md

 One of our course representatives will get in touch with you to arrange for a phone call.

 If you have any questions regarding your applications, please contact our Enrolment Centre at [enrolment@iengtests.com](mailto:enrolment@iengtests.com)

+### About the Director

+Roland Adala is an IELTS and OET expert, journalist, linguist, and the Founder of iEngtests.
+He is a certified IELTS teacher by Cambridge & IELTS Australia.
+Roland has been teaching IELTS since 2015.
+He graduated in the UK with Distinctions.
+He also studied Joint Honours Degree in Journalism & Linguistics in the UK.
+Roland was a full UK International scholar, and was later awarded the European (ERASMUS) Scholarship by Bangor University to do BA – English at Humboldt University in Berlin, Germany.
+He is also a member of the National Union of Journalists based in the UK and Ireland since 2012.